mechmotum/mechmotum.github.io/content/pages/jobs/bicycle-tire-force-estimation.rst

    <https://creativecommons.org/licenses/by-sa/4.0>`_, via Wikimedia Commons

 The force between a bicycle tire and the road is difficult to measure and predict.
-If we were able to accurately estimate these force in real-time from simple inexpensive sensors, such as inertial measurement units, we could use these force estimates to drastically improve traction control systems for robotically augmented bicycles, scooters, and motorcycles.
+If we were able to accurately estimate these forces in real-time from simple inexpensive sensors, such as inertial measurement units, we could use these force estimates to drastically improve traction control systems for robotically augmented bicycles, scooters, and motorcycles.
 The challenge of